-There’s always a new building being built in Hong Kong, and although that means being treated to the melodious sounds of drills when walking around the street, it also means it’s easy to find new flats.
-It goes without saying then, that there are a lot of options; so while there is a very high demand for property, there is also a very high supply.
-When searching for a flat, there won’t be shortage of places to view.
+There’s always a new building being built in Hong Kong, and although that means being treated to the melodious sounds of drills when walking around the street, it also means it’s easy to find new apartments.
+It goes without saying then, that there are a lot of options for accommodation; so while there is a very high demand for property, there is also a very high supply.
+When searching for a flat, there won’t be a shortage of places to view.
 In fact, flat hunting in Hong Kong is very much a numbers game; it’s all about viewing as many flats as possible until finding something that fits one's requirements.

 The rent is eye-wateringly high, and the space frustratingly small.
 Rent will seem exorbitant to most, however, since taxes are so low, expats should just tell themselves that the two balance each other out.

-There is also a tendency when flats are being built to cram in as many rooms as possible, especially in the newer buildings.
-Going for older buildings from the 80s and 90s means that tenants will get more space for their money, and the rooms will be larger, but the flats might be quite tired and old (think a kitchen that hasn’t been updated since the 80s).
+There is also a tendency when apartments are being built to cram in as many rooms as possible, especially in the newer buildings.
+Going for older buildings from the 80s and 90s means that tenants will get more space for their money, and the rooms will be larger, but the apartments might be quite tired and old.
 Additionally, there won’t be much in the way of facilities in the building, such as a gym or pool.
-Going for a new building means that house hunters will likely have a brand new flat with great clubhouse facilities, but the flat will likely be small with lots of cramped rooms.
-For example, one might find a three-bedroom flat in a space that would be more suited to a large one-bedroom, or small two-bedroom.
+Going for a new building means that house hunters will likely have a brand new apartment with great clubhouse facilities, but it will likely be small with lots of cramped rooms.
+For example, one might find a three-bedroom apartment space that would be more suited to a large one-bedroom, or small two-bedroom.

 Furnishing a house in Hong Kong

-The only real middle ground option is Ikea.
-The stores are in central locations that are easy to get to, they deliver on time and confirm this time beforehand, and they even assemble the furniture on arrival.
+The only real middle ground option is IKEA.
+The stores are in central locations that are easy to get to, they deliver on time, and they even assemble the furniture on arrival.

 Lifestyle in Hong Kong

 The expat community is incredibly friendly.
-Hong Kong is a very transient place, and it follows that most people know what it’s like to be new, and are happy to help and befriend the newbies.
+Hong Kong is a very transient place, and it follows that most people know what it’s like to be new, and are happy to help and befriend newly arrived expats.
 Unlike most cities where people have established circles of friends, in Hong Kong, people come and go so often that there is a distinct lack of cliques, which is refreshing.

 Because it is a transient place, often some of the friends one makes leave to go back home, which can become frustrating after a while.

 There is a lot to do in Hong Kong, especially when it comes to outdoor activities.
-There are many hikes to do, lots of options when it comes to water sports, lots of sports clubs and sports leagues that can be joined, and generally speaking, it is an incredibly active place.
-And, although it is famous for being a concrete jungle, there are a lot of green spaces.
-For example, 60 percent of Hong Kong Island isn’t built-up, and the untouched hills make for stunning hikes with sweeping views, utterly devoid of skyscrapers.
+There are many hikes to go on, lots of options when it comes to water sports, and all sorts of sports clubs and sports leagues that can be joined.
+And, although Hong Kong famous for being a concrete jungle, there are a lot of green spaces.
+For example, 60 percent of Hong Kong Island isn’t built-up, and the untouched hills make for stunning hikes with sweeping views.

 Summer is also the season for typhoons.
 This may sound frightening, but in fact, Hong Kong is incredibly well-equipped to deal with the extreme weather.
-Should a typhoon be approaching, signs will be everywhere indicating the level of the typhoon (see the Hong Kong observatory web site for further information), so residents know if they can go on with their day, or if they'll need to head home to wait for it to pass.
+Should a typhoon be approaching, signs will be everywhere indicating the level of the typhoon, so residents know if they can go on with their day or if they'll need to head home to wait for it to pass.

 Food in Hong Kong

-In Hong Kong, every cuisine under the sun can be found, and restaurants range from the cheap and cheerful to the Michelin-starred extravagant.
-It even has the world’s cheapest Michelin-starred restaurant, a fantastic little Dim Sum place.
+In Hong Kong, every cuisine under the sun can be found, and restaurants range from the cheap and cheerful to the Michelin-starred and extravagant.

 Supermarkets are overpriced and lacking in selection.
 The price for certain Western foods will make one's eyes water, and even foods with Australian brand names will be much more expensive than their Chinese counterparts.